 The company is exposed to financial risks arising from its operations and the use of financial instruments.
-The key financial risks include credit risk and liquidity risk.
-The company is not significantly exposed to interest rate risk and foreign currency risk.
+The key financial risks include credit risk, foreign currency exchange risk and liquidity risk.
+The company is not significantly exposed to interest rate risk.